ga4gh/va-spec/docs/source/faq.rst

            tracking the provenance of **Evidence Line** or **Study Reuslt** objects, where the same modeling patterns and principles are applied (see here).

-How does the VA Spec build on the SEPIO framework?
+How does the VA Spec use the SEPIO framework?
 ##################################################